MikeRogers0/MikeRogersIO/source/blog/2013-09-01-how-to-setup-a-global-gitignore.html.md

 categories:
  – blog
 meta:
-  description: How to setup a global gitignore which will help ignore annoying system files accorss all your git projects.
+  description: How to setup a global gitignore which will help ignore annoying system files across all your git projects.
   index: true
 ---